 Your Voice, Your Vote: Let’s Make Sure Everyone Can Vote in the 2020 Election

 The fight for voting rights remains as critical as ever, especially during the COVID-19 pandemic.
-We talked to leading voting rights experts in Maryland: Joanne Antoine, Executive Director of Common Cause, Reverend Kobi Little, President of the Baltimore Branch of the NAACP, and Dana Vickers Shelley, Executive Director of the ACLU of Maryland.
+We talked to leading voting rights experts in Maryland: Joanne Antoine, executive director of Common Cause, Reverend Kobi Little, president of the Baltimore Branch of the NAACP, and Dana Vickers Shelley, executive director of the ACLU of Maryland.

 We talked about our voting rights, the challenges of voting during the COVID-19 pandemic, and what you need to know to exercise your vote by Tuesday, November 3.